billthefarmer/diary/src/main/assets/help.md

 See [Markdown](https://daringfireball.net/projects/markdown) for
 markdown syntax.

+## Selection
+In edit mode a long touch or double tap will select text.
+If extended selection is enabled the selection will be extended to enclosing quotes or brackets on the same line.

 ## Scrolling
 Scrolling the page up will temporarily hide the floating button.
 Scrolling down restores it.